arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 ***
 <div class = "answer">

-Elements that don't get their value from data don't form part of an aesthetic **mapping**.
+Only elements that get their value from data will form part of an aesthetic **mapping**.

 For example, the size of the font I want for the title of a plot is based on what looks good, what is readable, and what my publisher asks for.
 I can set that without looking at any of the actual data.
 The same thing is true of the location of a caption.
 I might left-justify it, or center it, or put it above or below the graph, but that's an aesthetic choice that doesn't have any relationship (or mapping) to the data I want to display.

 Out of the list above, these are the visual elements that could be reasonably mapped back to the data I want to display: